orbitalmartian8/old-linuxgamer.github.io/Archive/index.md

 <h2><u> About </u></h2>
 <p>
 Hi, I am CJ from Linux-Gamer.
 This site is a brief incite into how the channels are run and how I work.
-The main few things to know is that I mainly use an Asus Vivobook X705 running Windows 11; however for doing certain things, I use an Asus X553MA running Manjaro KDE.
+The main few things to know is that I use an Asus X553MA running Fedora 36 KDE Spin.
 The computer that I originally started the channels on was a Lenovo Ideapad 110 running Windows 10.
 Other things to note are that I am a “talented” artist and am quite knowledgeable with technology. </p>

 <h2><u> Behind The Name </u></h2>